-Due to growing concerns over the continued prevalence of VTE related medical cases, it may be desirable to provide a relatively simple, inexpensive device and method with full exercise and therapy capabilities, which allows for full flexion and extension of a user's ankle joint, while also being lightweight and compact.
+Due to growing concerns over the continued prevalence a relatively simple, inexpensive device and method with full exercise and therapy capabilities, which allows for full flexion and extension of a user's ankle joint, while also being lightweight and compact.
 It also may be desirable to provide a device that is portable, being useful for all VTE at-risk individuals.